 Students are encouraged to bring two healthy snacks each day.
 Students in Kindergarten through 8th grades can also purchase from the snack cart daily.
+Snack cart services begin the first day of school.

 - A morning and afternoon snack is provided for JrK only; students in JrK can also bring their own snacks. - The Snack Cart program is available to students in K-8th grades during morning (K-8) and afternoon recesses (K-5). - Snack Cart purchases must be paid for using a pre-loaded \$20 Snack Card only.
 Snack Cards can be loaded by adding money into parent ALMA accounts and completing the Snack Card form using this link.
-This link will be included in the weekly newsletter throughout the year for easy access. - Snacks are \$1.00 per item and students are limited to purchasing 2 snack items per recess.
+This link will be included in the weekly newsletter throughout the year for easy access.

+- Snacks are \$1.00 per item and students are limited to purchasing 2 snack items per recess.
 Cards are kept in a binder for staff access only, to prevent loss and in order for staff and students to track purchases and the remaining balance. - Students will be verbally reminded when their card is low.